-Placing Digital Temperature Probes in Glycerin Solutions
+Placing Digital Temperature Probes in Glycerine Solutions

-Many regulated customers will have a history of using temperature probes in glycerin for standard refrigerators and freezers.
-Use of glycerin solutions dampens the response time to temperature fluctuations.
-Some regulatory standards require the use of temperature probes in glycerin, citing that appropriate volumes be used that reflect the mass of any at-risk material.
+Many regulated customers will have a requirement for using temperature probes in glycerine for standard refrigerators and freezers.
+Use of glycerine solutions dampens the response time to temperature fluctuations.
+Some regulatory standards require the use of temperature probes in glycerine, citing that appropriate volumes be used that reflect the mass of any at-risk material.
 Networked Robotics TPL3 digital probes are fully waterproof and can be used in these solutions indefinitely.